zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

    You will need to Ctrl+C manually.

-You can also use the telnet comand to achieve the above.
+You can also use the telnet command to achieve the above.

 Setting up NAT/masquerading to access Internet
 **********************************************